Disperse flows throughout a network based on a input vectors of

 If

-(default), calculate flows on contracted graph before mapping them back on to the original full graph (recommended as this will generally be much faster).FALSE
+TRUE(default), calculate flows on contracted graph before mapping them back on to the original full graph (recommended as this will generally be much faster).FALSEshould only be used if thegraphhas already been contracted.- heap

 Type of heap to use in priority queue.
 Options include Fibonacci Heap (default;